bgamari/ghc-wiki-import/commentary.md

+For the beginners there is a quick introduction guide [here](newcomers).

 For the dedicated, there are [videos of Simon and Simon giving an overview of GHC](about-videos), at the 2006 [GHC Hackathon](hackathon).